Last Updated on

-I got to visit Palestine with a tour with Abraham tours (more coming on that soon!) and it was one of the best things I did during my time there.
+I got to visit Palestine with a tour with Abraham tours (more on that here!) and it was one of the best things I did during my time there.
 You can read as much as you like and watch all the TV news but still not get the full grasp of the situation over there until you have met the people from both sides of the wall and listened to their stories and views.

 The last Middle Eastern country I visited was Turkey with Travel Talk Tours again.
 I went to go pay my respects at Gallipoli for ANZAC day.
 It was an incredible experience I have to say and I am looking forward to travelling back to Turkey hopefully again sometime this year.

 There was one thing I noticed travelling through these countries: their superb hospitality.
 The people from the Middle East are incredibly friendly and if you just give them a chance they could teach you a thing or two.
 From countless servings of free food to cups and cups of tea, I was well looked after during my entire trip.